BrunaRihl/BarMix-Dublin/README.md

  * to my friends Ivan Frezza and Bruna Andrelieri helped me by clarifying some doubts regarding my codes.

- *  to my husband for his unwavering support and patience during my study period.
+ *  to my husband Jasser for his unwavering support and patience during my study period.

  * to Laura Mayock, Cohort Facilitator from Code Institute, for always guiding our studies in the best possible way and or always being willing to help with any issue.